Peanuts are one of the most delicious and healthiest snacks but can peanuts raise your cholesterol levels?

 Many people believe that because of the high-fat content in peanuts, they can increase the bad cholesterol level and cause weight gain.
 But research and studies prove otherwise.

 Peanuts are rich in high-quality monosaturated fats which are proven to reduce the growth of bad cholesterol and protect heart health.
-In addition to that, peanuts contain many essential nutrients like biotin, copper, folate, vitamin E, manganese, thiamine, phosphorus and magnesium.
-It is also a good source of protein, fibre and healthy fats.
+In addition to that, peanuts contain many essential nutrients like biotin, copper, folate, vitamin E, manganese, thiamine, phosphorus, and magnesium.
+It is also a good source of protein, fiber, and healthy fats.

 Peanuts and Cholesterol: What does the research say?